johnymontana/johnymontana.github.io/_posts/2017-11-28-geocoding-paradise-papers-neo4j-spatial-visualization.md

 ### Heatmap

 A heatmap is a data visualization (often imposed on a map, but could be done on a matrix as well) where colors are used to represent data values.
-In a geographic data visualization, where data points are often sparse, some form of interpolation is often used.
+In a geographical data visualization, where data points are often sparse, some form of interpolation is often used.

 There are a [few different Leaflet heatmap plugins](http://leafletjs.com/plugins.html#heatmaps ) we can choose from but I like [heatcanvas](https://github.com/sunng87/heatcanvas) as its API provides several configuration options for configuring the formula used to determine the value of a pixel.